Takeaways

 Whether you are trying to buy or sell your first home, real estate transactions can become complicated quickly.
 Having a trusted advisor in your corner to walk you step-by-step through the transaction can help you avoid financial blind spots.

-On the flip side, there are many factors to consider when selling a home, you need to do your due diligence on hiring the best real estate agent, setting the appropriate selling price, picking the right buyer, and tax planning based on your short-term or long-term gains (or losses), and timing the sale based on purchasing another house.
+On the flip side, there are many factors to consider when selling a home; you need to do your due diligence on hiring the best real estate agent, setting the appropriate selling price, picking the right buyer, and tax planning based on your short-term or long-term gains (or losses), and timing the sale based on purchasing another house.

 3. Getting Married

-Getting married is one of life’s greatest milestones and an expensive one at that.
+Getting married is one of life’s greatest milestones, and the average cost of getting married has skyrocketed.
 Without a plan, it can be easy to let the costs associated with the marriage process - engagement rings, wedding presents, event planning, invitations - get out of hand.

-According to wedding planning website Zola, the average cost of a wedding in 2023 is expected to be $29,0002.
+According to wedding planning website Zola, the average cost of a wedding in 2023 is expected to be $29,000.[2]
 Today’s couples are paying for their weddings through a combination of financing methods, including optimizing their credit cards, using savings accounts, and cash funds from friends and family via their wedding registry to help pay for their wedding.
 Planning your expectations for this phase of your life with a financial advisor will give you the clarity to ensure you don’t put yourself in debt.

 While the wedding itself can be a massive financial expense, financial advisors can help you answer questions like:

-• How much should you spend on a wedding?
+- How much should you spend on a wedding?

-• How much should you spend on an engagement ring?
+- How much should you spend on an engagement ring?

-• Do you need to save for a Honeymoon?
+- Do you need to save for a Honeymoon?

-• Should you buy a home now?
+- Should you buy a home now?

 Being thoughtful about when and where these questions fit into your financial future can give you the confidence to avoid financial pitfalls.